Program and speakers

 Amy is a passionate Montessorian and mother-of-three.
 Since she began studying Montessori nearly a decade ago, her commitment to the first plane of development via the child’s home environment has only grown.
 With experience and training from the Montessori lens, collegiate studies in human development and education, and in the research and methods of Dr. Emmi Pikler and Magda Gerber, Amy seeks to unite scientific methods with real life parenting.
 Through her work she hopes to break down barriers, clear misconceptions, and get to the

 heart of Montessori, what she believes is the heart of a Mother.
-Parents, grandparents, mothers, fathers, and caregivers can find accessible ways of bringing Montessori home through Amy’s work at Montessori Like a
+Parents, grandparents, mothers, fathers, and caregivers can find accessible ways of bringing Montessori home through Amy’s work at Montessori Like a Mother.

 Day 3 • November 17, 2021